jhorey/ferry/README.md

 ```

 This stack consists of two GlusterFS data nodes, and two OpenMPI compute nodes.
 There's also a Linux
-client that automatically connect to those backend components.
+client that automatically connects to those backend components.
 To create this stack, just type
 `ferry start openmpi`.
 Once you create the stack, you can log in by typing `ferry ssh sa-0`.

 More detailed installation instructions and examples can be found [here](http://ferry.opencore.io).